What is a requirement for aircraft under Reduced Vertical Separation Minimum (RVSM)?

 Prepare for the Envoy Technical Test with flashcards and multiple-choice questions, each providing detailed hints and explanations.
 Ace your exam with confidence!

-In the context of Reduced Vertical Separation Minimum (RVSM), a critical requirement is that aircraft must be equipped with two independent altitude measurement systems.
-This is essential for ensuring safety and accuracy in altitude reporting, particularly when aircraft are operating at high altitudes where RVSM allows for reduced vertical separation between aircraft.
+Under Reduced Vertical Separation Minimum (RVSM), one key requirement is that aircraft must be equipped with two independent altitude measurement systems.
+This requirement is critical because RVSM allows aircraft to operate at altitudes where the vertical separation between them is reduced from 2,000 feet to 1,000 feet.

 Subscribe